2019 Job Killer List

 CalChamber will periodically release job killer watch updates as legislation changes.
 Reporters are encouraged to track the current status of the job killer bills on www.CalChamber.com/jobkillers or by following @CalChamber and @CAJobKillers on Twitter

-The 2019 list of job killer bills follows:
+The 2019 list of job killer bills and their status at the end of the 2019 session follows:

 AB 36 (Bloom; D-Santa Monica) Statewide Rolling Rent Control — Defies the will of the voters and worsens California’s housing shortage by modifying the Costa-Hawkins Rental Housing Act to allow cities to enact or expand rent control to residential properties constructed within 10 years of the date upon which the owner seeks to establish the initial or subsequent rental rate, which will discourage housing production, quality of housing, and impact low-income individuals and families.
 In Assembly Rules Committee.